-- Exothermic decomposition energy: ΔH negative; unit: J g-1 - All exothermic decompositions with onset temperatures up to 500 °C must be considered and summed up. - Report the equipment type, heating rate and exact crucible type. - Precisely define the metrics used (e.g. onset temperature determined via extrapolation) to avoid confusion.
+- Exothermic decomposition energy: negative value; unit: J g-1 - If stated as "exothermic", the negative sign should be omitted. - All exothermic decompositions with onset temperatures up to 500 °C must be considered and summed up. - Report the equipment type, heating rate and exact crucible type. - Precisely define the metrics used (e.g. onset temperature determined via extrapolation) to avoid confusion.

 In addition it should always be considered whether other screening methods are possible or even preferable, e.g. calculation of oxygen balance or SADT determination.
-Regarding the latter, it should be noted that in 2021 the $1^{\rm st}$ Amendment to the UN-MTC (ST/SG/AC.10/11/Rev.7/Amend.1) was published, in which the information about test series H (SADT determination) has been updated.
+Regarding the latter, it 2021 the 1st should be noted that in Amendment to the UN-MTC (ST/SG/AC.10/11/Rev.7/Amend.1) was published, in which the information about test series H (SADT determination) has been updated.